-Project Address: • -
+Project Address:

 Applicant: Write the Plan Sheet Number Item: Description of Document Reviewer: Pass Reviewer: Fail/NA Attach schedule of maintenance for the landscape and irrigation system per ordinance to ensure water efficiency.
 The attached schedule of landscape maintenance includes: a.
 Routine inspection, auditing, adjusting and repair of the irrigation system b.
 Aerating and dethatching turf areas c.
 Topdressing planting areas with compost as needed d.
 Replenishing mulch e.
 Pruning and weeding f.
-Routine inspection, auditing, adjusting and repair of the irrigation system In large project or projects with multiple landscape installations (i.e. production home developments) an auditing rate of 1 in 7 lots or 15% is conducted
+Routine inspection, auditing, adjusting and repair of the irrigation system Attach landscape irrigation audit report Attach landscape irrigation audit checklist The irrigation audit was conducted by a third- party certified Irrigation Auditor professional who is not a part of the design team Irrigation items identified for repair in the audit are fixed 6.
+In large project or projects with multiple landscape installations (i.e. production home developments) an auditing rate of 1 in 7 lots or 15% is conducted